Living in Spain After Brexit: What You Need to Know

 This isn’t a negative!
 The TIE card is smaller and plastic rather than paper, making it easy to carry with you at all times, enabling it to serve as photo ID.
 It will be valid for either 5 years or 10 years.

+• Non-Lucrative Visa.
 A non-lucrative visa is effectively issued to individuals who can demonstrate they have sufficient funds in place to support themselves in Spain, without working or studying (neither or which are permitted under the terms of this visa).
-Instead you show that, either through savings or monthly income from pensions or investments, that you can support yourself whilst living in Spain.
+Instead, you show that, either through savings or monthly income from pensions or investments, that you can support yourself whilst living in Spain.
 (You should be able to demonstrate an income of approximately €27,115 (£23,436) as an individual and €33,894 (£29,300) as a couple for this type of visa to be the right choice for you).

 Taking Spanish Citizenship

 Many expats are talking very seriously about taking Spanish citizenship as a route to remain in the country.
 It’s easy to understand why, as citizenship will give you the most secure route to remain.
 But it is important to note that citizenship and residency are very different propositions with very different routes of access.
 As a Spanish resident, you remain a British citizen, and retain all of the benefits and sense of national identity that come with this.
 As a Spanish citizen you give up your British identity and instead declare your loyalty to Spain; this then gives you all of the same rights in the country as any citizen who have been resident in Spain since birth.
-It is important to note that you cannot be a resident or a citizen of two countries at the same time, so when you take Spanish residency or citizenship, you are giving up your rights to the same in the UK.

 Becoming a Spanish citizen is an obvious route to ensuring that your rights to remain in the country after Brexit are secured, but the road to Spanish citizenship isn’t always a smooth one, and you must fulfill some very strict criteria before you are able to even begin submitting a citizenship application: